Sustainability at St Michaels

 GREEN TOURISM BUSINESS SCHEME – GOLD

-St Michael’s Hotel & Spa is proud to have achieved a Gold award from the Green Tourism Business Scheme (GTBS) in both 2014 and 2011.
+St Michaels Resort is proud to have achieved a Gold award from the Green Tourism Business Scheme (GTBS).
 The GTBS is the leading sustainable tourism certification scheme in the world.
 Businesses are assessed by a qualified advisor against a rigorous set of criteria, covering a range of areas.
 It means focusing on being sustainable, responsible and green – minimising energy waste and water resources used, working as well as celebrating positive aspects of our culture and ecology.

 By choosing a GTBS hotel you are guaranteed that it is: